 Be aware, scammers are taking advantage of the current situation to target pensions.
 They are known to increase their activity at times of financial stress.
-The Pensions Regulator has said you should exercise extreme caution and visit the www.fca.org.uk/scamsmart website which has specific guidance relating to Covid-19.
+The Pensions Regulator has said you should exercise extreme caution and visit the www.fca.org.uk/scamsmart website.